Windsor Castle

 Visit Berkshire

-Windsor, Berkshire, the weekend home of the British Royal family, home to the iconic Windsor Castle, the world famous long walk and the beautiful Windsor Great Park.
+Windsor in Berkshire was the weekend home of the Queen Elizabeth II and still remains a key royal residence of the British Royal family, especially for hosting visiting dignities.
+The town is home to the iconic Windsor Castle, the world famous long walk and the beautiful Windsor Great Park.
 With history and heritage at every turn, beautiful parks and gardens, riverside walks and great shopping, this beautiful historic town makes for a great South East short break destination.

 Berkshire is the birthplace of the Duchess of Cambridge, Kate Middleton, raised in the quaint village of Buckleberry where her parents’ home is still located today.
 It was in the village of Pangbourne in Berkshire where she spent her school days at St Andrew’s School.
 Situated on the River Thames, Pangbourne has been cited as the inspiration of many famous authors’ novels including Kenneth Grahame and Jerome K. Jerome.
 Full of character, Pangbourne is a great place to visit.